pixel image

 Any time you reinflate your tires, change a tire, or get them rotated, the TPMS needs to be recalibrated before it’ll work properly again.
 Once you start the recalibration process, it takes about 30 minutes of driving between 30-65 miles per hour.
 Then it will stop automatically, and your tire pressure monitoring system is good to go.

-Resetting TPMS in New Honda Vehicles
+Resetting TPMS In New Honda Vehicles

 Models with the touchscreen display: